Calibrate Candidates with Pre-References

 References Checks Are Unreliable

 References selected by the candidate inevitably put the most positive spin on a candidate’s track record, skills, and abilities.
 In essence, by relying upon the candidate to provide you with references, you have willingly put on a pair of rose-colored glasses through which you are asked to view the candidate.
+Yet, there is a better way to conduct candidate calibration.

-But there is a better way, one detailed by Guy Kawasaki in an article entitled “10 Ways to Use LinkedIn”.
+That better way is described by Guy Kawasaki in an article entitled 10 Ways to Use LinkedIn.
 Guy is now Chief Evangelist at Canva and was the founder and managing director of Garage Technology Ventures, an early-stage venture capital firm.

 Buried in the middle of his list was the following advice: